 “Those black tears formed a lake in front of her feet.
 All her anger, regret and disgust filled the lake.
 The surface boiled and a giant dragon raised itself in the sky.
 The foul odor of death filed the air, the flowers shriveled and black clouds formed in the sky.
 This dragon was Vebrandir, and he was death himself.
 Froydis looked at her new child and ordered him to descend to the human world and eat our ancestors’ souls.
 Since then Vebrandir eats the souls of the dead so that the righteous ones can meet their loved ones again.”

 “Brother,” she finished while gazing into the flames.
 “You will face this dragon.
 A being born from a goddess’ despair.
 You won’t be able to bargain with him.
 You won’t be able to persuade him.
 My runes will only help you to survive his presence but nothing more.
-A single breath from him and your soul will never find his way to our ancestors.
+A single breath from him and your soul will never find its way to our ancestors.
 Stand still and tell our story.
 And no matter the outcome… please don’t die.”

 With a final smile she left him alone in the barrack.
 Ketill stood up, stretched his arms and took his sword.
 The urge to run away grew inside his chest, but he feared the disgrace that would bring even more.
 So he sighed and made his way out of the barrack and towards the fields.
 Many torches illuminated his destination in the darkness of the night.